azizp128/data-science-projects/a-visual-history-of-nobel-prize-winners/README.md

 The [**dataset**](https://www.kaggle.com/nobelfoundation/nobel-laureates) used in this project is from The Nobel Foundation on Kaggle.

+> [!NOTE]
+> The project inspiration comes from DataCamp’s [Visualizing the History of Nobel Prize Winners](https://app.datacamp.com/learn/projects/441) project, which served as the foundation for this work.
+> All code and insights in this project are my own.

 # Dataset
 ### **nobel.csv**
 | Column                  | Description                                                                                              |